-46 Underground PVD hosts 2-3 house shows a month of local and regional artists, all with 6:45 p.m. doors/optional potluck and 7:30 p.m. music start.
+46 Underground PVD hosts approximately two house shows a month of local and regional artists, all with an optional potluck prior to a 7:30 p.m. music start.
 Check back frequently as new shows are added!

 FRIDAY, SEPTEMBER 7, 2018: Mark Mandeville & Raianne Richards